 3PA (number of 3-Pointer attempt) of individual player in each position from 1978-2017

-line plot which shows average number for each position category for multiple attributes
+the line plots show average number for each position category for multiple attributes.

-for example:

 average number of 3-pointer attempts per game of each players in different positions

-and box plot that presents player performance number distribution during different time period,
+and box plot that presents player performance number distribution during different time period.

-for example:

 number of 3-pointer attempts for player distribution in each time period